AnjanaMadu/WLAN-File-Share/README.md

 Hey there! 👋

-Welcome to **WLAN Share**, a simple yet powerful tool for sharing files over your local network directly from your Android device.
+Welcome to **WLAN Share**, your personal local NAS (Network Attached Storage) solution for Android.

-I built this because I often needed to quickly grab files from my external hard drives (OTG) connected to my phone without dealing with cloud uploads or slow Bluetooth transfers.
-This app turns your phone into a mini HTTP server, letting you browse and download your files from any browser on the same Wi-Fi.
+I built this to turn my phone into a true file server.
+Instead of just picking one folder, this app scans all your attached drives (internal, USB OTG, SD cards) and serves them all at once.
+It's like having a portable NAS in your pocket.

-## 🚀 Key Features
+## 🚀 cool stuff

-*   **Root Access Powered**: Unlike standard file managers, this app effectively uses Root access (Superuser) to read directly from `/mnt/media_rw` and `/data`, ensuring you can access *all* your mounted drives (USB OTG, SSDs, etc.).
+*   **full nas experience**: the web interface lists all your drives. click one to browse files.
-*   **Zero Configuration**: Just select your storage volume, pick your IP, and hit "START SERVER".
+*   **root power**: uses `su` and `blkid` to find every connected disk, even the ones android hides.
-*   **Modern UI**: A clean, professional Slate-themed interface that's easy on the eyes.
+*   **friendly names**: identifies your drives by vendor and model (e.g. "Samsung SSD"), so you know what's what.
-*   **Power Efficient**: Simple start/stop control.
+*   **clean ui**: simple vertical list of drives, minimal "online/offline" status, and a sleek dark theme.
-*   **Web-Based Access**: No client app needed!
-Just open the URL in Chrome/Firefox/Edge on your PC.
+*   **web access**: open the ip in any browser, see all your disks, download whatever you need.

 ## 🛠️ Requirements